 You can learn more about Jay’s upcoming IxDD event here, and below he shares the story that led him to found RallyRally and devote his life to design for social change.

-What led you to found RallyRally and focus on ‘design for social change’?
+What led you to found RallyRally & focus on ‘social change’?

 I grew up in a small town in Northern Ontario.
 I was obsessed with sports logos but didn’t know that design was a thing.
 I’d spend my time drawing hockey goalie masks and maps of imaginary countries.
 I moved to Toronto 12 years ago for design school, and that experience really pushed me.
 As I learned more and more about the design industry while becoming increasingly aware of social issues, I realized I didn’t want to just be fueling advertising and consumerism.